codacy/codacy-scalastyle/docs/tool-description.md

-Scalastyle examines your Scala code and indicates potential problems with it.
-If you have come across Checkstyle for Java, then you’ll have a good idea what scalastyle is.
-Except that it’s for Scala obviously.
-[Learn more](https://scalastyle.github.io/)
+Scalastyle examines Scala code and indicates potential problems with it.
+Similar to Checkstyle for Java.
+[Learn more](https://github.com/scalastyle/scalastyle)